deptofdefense/AndroidTacticalAssaultKit-CIV/CONTRIBUTING.md

 ## Getting Started

-ATAK-CIV is a andorid application and software development kit.
+ATAK-CIV is an Android application and software development kit.

 ## Making Changes